 Effective

-There is an investment in digital tools that improve the working lives of staff who are engaged in the design of technology and processes.
+There is investment in digital tools that improve the working lives of staff.

 Level 5